maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

     /**
      * Sets the logging level for root logger and specific loggers.
+     * Configures both SLF4J/Logback loggers and Java Util Logging (JUL) loggers used by Ignite.
      *
      * @param level String representation of the log level ("OFF", "ERROR", "WARN", "INFO", "DEBUG", "TRACE")
      * @throws IllegalArgumentException if an invalid log level is provided